 [dropcap style=”boxed”]T[/dropcap]he Affordable Care Act was one of the most important pieces of healthcare policy in decades.
 Despite all the controversy, Congress passed the law.
 In the post, we will go over the specifics of the law and its impact on the American healthcare system.

 Timeline of the Affordable Care Act

 The American Medical Association, American Hospital Association, the health insurance industry and the pharmaceutical industry began to realize that the current healthcare system wasn’t working.
 The industry was a significant drag on the American economy.

 Mitt Romney passed a broad health reform law in Massachusetts (healthcare for all).
-This included insurance market reforms, insurance subsidies and he also created a mandate for individuals to buy insurance.
-The law was passed by leadership in both parties.
+This law included insurance market reforms, insurance subsidies and he also created a mandate for individuals to buy insurance.
+Leadership in both parties passed the law.

 4. Late 2009

 The first signs of resistance emerged.
-The Tea Party made opposition to “Obamacare”, which they wanted to defeat.
+The Tea Party made opposition to “Obamacare,” which they wanted to defeat.
 They made Republicans change their stance.
-They forced healthcare reform to be seen as a democratic law.
-The House and Senate passed bills and the Democrats of both tried to reconcile the bills.
+They forced the perception that healthcare reform was a “democratic” law.
+The House and Senate passed bills, and the Democrats of both tried to reconcile the bills.